PrismarineJS/bedrock-protocol/docs/API.md

 | authTitle | *optional* | The client ID to sign in as, defaults to Minecraft for Nintendo Switch.
 Set false to sign in through Azure.
 See prismarine-auth |
 | deviceType | *optional* | The device type to sign in as, defaults to "Nintendo".
 See prismarine-auth |

+The following events are emitted by the client:
+* 'status' - When the client's login sequence status has changed
+* 'join' - When the client has joined the server after authenticating
+* 'spawn' - When the client has spawned into the game world, as it is getting chunks
+* 'kick' - The server has kicked the client
+* 'close' - The server has closed the connection
+* 'error' - An recoverable exception has happened.
+Not catching will throw an exception

 ## be.createServer(options) : Server

 Returns a `Server` instance and starts listening for clients.
 All clients will be